AdobeDocs/experience-manager-pattern-detection.en/help/aso.md

 ## Background {#background}

+>[!CONTEXTUALHELP]
+>id="aemcloud_bpa_aso_overview"
+>title="AEM System Overview"
+>abstract="ASO code identifies general information about the AEM instance.
+Each finding provides one value of a particular type of system information that can help in your migration planning and refactoring effort."
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/release-notes/release-notes/release-notes-current.html" text="AEM as a Cloud Service - Release Notes"

 `ASO` identifies general information about the AEM instance.
 Each finding provides one value of a particular type of system information.

 Subtypes are used to identify different types of information: